MatthewKin/cmpm-121-d3/PLAN.md

 Crafting & Win Condition

-[] Update the cell and inventory state after crafting
+[x] Update the cell and inventory state after crafting

-[] Store changes persistently in localStorage so state survives reloads
+[x] Store changes persistently in localStorage so state survives reloads

-[] Detect when the player holds a token of value 8 or 16
+[x] Detect when the player holds a token of value 8 or 16

-[] Display a win message or visual cue when the goal is achieved
+[x] Display a win message or visual cue when the goal is achieved

-Polish (if I have extra time)

-[] Clear and redraw the grid efficiently on zoom/pan

-[] Add visual feedback (e.g., color tint for interactive range)

-[] Style the token markers using CSS for readability

-[] Clean up performance and commit final D3.a version

 ### D3.b Globe-spanning Gameplay